RLloyd/LinkedIn-Article-BGTheme/codebase.md

 This is a binary file of the type: Image

 # src/assets/Fusion-logo.png

 This is a binary file of the type: Image

+# src/assets/GD-Fusion-logo-large.png

+This is a binary file of the type: Image